MicrosoftDocs/architecture-center/docs/example-scenario/iot/smart-places-content.md

 - [Azure Defender for IoT][Azure Defender for IoT] is a unified security service that protects IoT systems by identifying vulnerabilities and threats.

-- [Azure DevOps][Azure DevOps] provides services, tools, and environments for managing coding projects and deployments.
+- [Azure DevOps Services][Azure DevOps] provides services, tools, and environments for managing coding projects and deployments.

-- [Azure Active Directory][Azure Active Directory] is a multi-tenant, cloud-based identity service that controls access to Azure and other cloud apps, including ISV solutions and on-premises solutions.
+- [Azure Active Directory][Azure Active Directory] is a cloud-based identity service that controls access to Azure and other cloud apps, including ISV solutions and on-premises solutions.

 - [Azure Key Vault][Azure Key Vault] securely stores and controls access to a system's secrets, such as API keys, passwords, certificates, and cryptographic keys.

 ### Alternatives

-- [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) is another option for data storage.
+- [Azure Cosmos DB][Azure Cosmos DB] is another option for data storage.
 This fully managed NoSQL database service scales easily.
-It offers different ways to access data, including:
+Azure Cosmos DB offers various ways to access data, including:

   - Document databases
   - Graph databases
   - SQL-style queries
   - A Cassandra API

   [Azure Synapse Link for Azure Cosmos DB][What is Azure Synapse Link for Azure Cosmos DB?] provides a way to run analytics on Azure Cosmos DB data by using Azure Synapse Analytics.
-As a result, you can use various data services in conjunction.
+As a result, you can combine various data services in solutions that use Azure Cosmos DB.

-- [Azure Event Hubs][Azure Event Hubs] can also provide a viable ingestion service that's scalable and secure.
+- [Event Hubs][Event Hubs] can also provide an ingestion service that's scalable and secure.
 Unlike IoT Hub, which supports bidirectional communication with devices, Event Hubs supports one-way traffic.
 As a result, you can't use Event Hubs to send commands and policies back to devices.
 Event Hubs also doesn't offer device-level security.
 But Event Hubs is appropriate for environments with a high volume of messages from a low number of input devices.

 ## Considerations